simon-anders/htseq/trunk/doc/tutorial.rst

    >>> cvg.write_bedgraph_file( "minus.wig", "-" )

-These two files can then be viewed in a genome browser (e.g. IGB_), alongside the annotation from a GFF file.
+These two files can then be viewed in a genome browser (e.g. IGB_), alongside the annotation from a GFF file (see below).

 .. _IGB: http://igb.bioviz.org/